How do I contact the VA?

 If I fail a class or if a receive a "D" in a class that requires a "C" or better, will the Post 9/11 GI Bill pay for me to retake it?

-Yes, if a "C" is the required passing grade for the course the VA will cover the cost of retaking the course.
+Yes.
+If you fail a class, the VA will pay for you to retake the class.
+If a "C" is the required passing grade for the course the VA will cover the cost of retaking the course.

 Am I eligible to receive credit for military training?

-Most vets can get some college credit for their military training and experience.
+Most Veterans can get some college credit for their military training and experience.
 Although the school is required to review the transcript for prior credit, it does not have to grant any.
 Any credit granted shortens the time to your degree, allowing you to retain more of the 36 months of benefits.
 Military transcripts should be submitted to the Registrar's Office, located in Parker Hall.

 For more information, please consult the Registrar's Office.